simplewebrtc/backend-sample-app/README.md

 ## Deploying with Docker

-1. Ensure that docker is [https://docs.docker.com/get-docker/](installed on your host)
+1. Ensure that docker is [installed on your host](https://docs.docker.com/get-docker/)
 2. `docker build --build-args SWRTC_API_KEY=<YOUR_API_KEY> --tag <your-tag> .`
 3. `docker push <your-tag>`
 4. `docker run -e SWRTC_API_SECRET=<YOUR_API_SECRET> <your-tag>`

+_Note: `docker run` may require you to map the internal port with `-p 5000:5000` or `--net=host` depending on your host configuration_

 ## Sound Configuration